 Field-hunting tip

-Look in saline lake sediments and cave environments country — that is the host setting where monohydrocalcite typically forms.
+Look in saline lake sediments and cave environments country, the host setting where monohydrocalcite typically forms.
 If you start seeing calcite, aragonite, halite in float, you are in the right ground.
 Field specimens usually show a hexagonal prisms, spherulitic aggregates, crusts habit, so train your eye for that shape before scanning the outcrop.